 The propping open of any locked entrance or exit door is prohibited.
 In the case that an exterior building door is found to be propped open and the individual responsible is not found, a public area charge will be billed and distributed among all building residents.
 Additionally, residents may not allow building access to individuals who are not residents of the community.

 HRL keys and access cards are University property, issued to students with an active housing contract.
-Keys and access cards may not be loaned or transferred to other residents, students, or guests.
-Unauthorized use, possession or duplication of HRL-issued keys or keycards is strictly prohibited.
+Keys and access credentials (access cards, Student IDs) may not be loaned or transferred to other residents, students, or guests.
+Unauthorized use, possession or duplication of HRL-issued credentials is strictly prohibited.

 ALCOHOL POSSESSION & CONSUMPTION

-All on campus residents are required to be in compliance with state and local laws regarding alcohol.
+All on-campus residents are required to comply with state and local laws regarding alcohol.
 HRL complies with the GVSU Alcohol and Other Drugs (AOD) Policy.
 Unauthorized possession, consumption, or providing of alcohol to others contrary to law or University policy is prohibited.

 Residents of age who use alcohol legally are expected to do so in a responsible manner.
 Distributing alcohol to minors is illegal and in violation of University policy.
 Irresponsible and inappropriate behavior, where alcohol is a contributing factor, will not be tolerated.